ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-8-IntegerDouble.rst

   - Integer.MAX_VALUE : The maximum value represented by an int or Integer.
   - int intValue() : Returns the value of this Integer as an int.

-- The following Double methods and constructors, including what they do and when they are used,are part of the Java Quick Reference:
+- The following Double methods and constructors, including what they do and when they are used, are part of the Java Quick Reference Guide given during the exam:

   - Double(double value) : Constructs a new Double object that represents the specified double value.
   - double doubleValue() : Returns the value of this Double as a double.